Home:

 Estate Loans, and therefore the Fees tend to be higher.

-Expect to pay 2% or more in origination fees, and additional
+Expect to pay 1.75% in origination fees, and

 closing costs - for a total amount of 4% of the amount you want to